maybester/transforming-analyzing-data-in-SQL/starting_with_data.md

 Question 2:
-## find the product searched by each visitor
+## find the different products searched by the same visitor
 SQL Queries:

 Answer: